About Course

 Colloquiums

-Colloquim 1 will be organized after topic 10 and will include the following areas:
+Colloquium 1 will be organized after topic 9 and will include the following areas:

-Colloquim 2 will be organized after neuroradiology, and will include the following areas:
+Colloquium 2 will be organized after Neuroradiology lecture, and will include the following areas:

-Test will in the form of multiple choice questions, where one correct answer should be chosen.
+Test questions will be in the form of multiple choice questions, where one correct answer should be chosen.

 Grading System